LeoBakerHytch/bridges-py/README.md

 Puzzle files are in plaintext, with a single line for each row of the grid.
 Islands are represented by a single digit, specifying the number of bridges terminating there (at most 8, as per the rules of the game).
-Each empty space on the board is represented by a zero.
+Empty spaces on the board are represented by the space character.